 It is important to talk with your child about their body.
 Open communication about regular day-to-day questions and problems will provide a good foundation for more difficult conversations later.

-A child’s body changes A LOT, from the time she or he is born until becoming an adult.
+A child’s body changes a lot from the time they are born until becoming an adult.
 We tend to focus on changes during puberty, but all along the way we are helping and teaching our children to care for their body.
-Reminders about brushing teeth to choosing what clothes to wear, dealing with teasing at school or feeling okay about their body from the beginning, we are helping our kids learn.
+We are helping our kids learn all the time, from reminders about brushing teeth to dealing with teasing at school to learning to feel okay about their body.

-The Care and Keeping of You Book 1–This is a body book for girls ages 8 and up!
+Written by Dr. Cara Natterson, this is a body book for girls ages 8+.
 It features tips, how-tos, and facts from the experts.
-Girls will find age-appropriate answers to questions about their changing bodies, from hair care to healthy eating, bad breath to bras, periods to pimples, and everything in between.
+Girls will find age-appropriate answers to questions about their changing bodies — from hair care to healthy eating, bad breath to bras, periods to pimples, and everything in between.

-The Care and Keeping of You Book 2–This thoughtful advice book will guide girls through the next steps of growing up.
-It includes more in-depth details about the physical and emotional changes girls are going through.
-With illustrations and expert contributors, this book covers new questions about periods, her growing body, peer pressure, personal care, and more.
+This thoughtful advice book will guide girls 10+ through the next steps of growing up.
+It includes more in-depth details about physical and emotional changes, with illustrations and expert contributors.
+It also covers questions about periods, a girl’s growing body, peer pressure, personal care, and more.